joshstevens19/reth-indexer/README.md

 - Snapshot between from and to block numbers
 - No code required it is all driven by a json config file that is easy to edit and understand
 - Created on your own infurstructure so you can scale it as you wish
+- Exposes a ready to go API for you to query the data

 ## Benchmarks